 The decision to participate in a clinical trial is a complex one.
 Some trials involve healthy volunteers while others recruit patients with a particular illness.
 Some patients may choose to try a new therapy over their current options while others volunteer to provide medical information even though they themselves may not receive direct benefit.
 The National Institutes of Health has compiled a comprehensive resource of considerations about enrolling in a clinical trial.

 At the Pacific Brain Tumor Center, we have a number of upcoming and ongoing trials for patients with various neurological conditions.
 To enroll in a trial, patients must meet inclusion/exclusion criteria, comply with follow up appointments, report any side effects and report all medications taken at home in addition to the investigative agent.

 Patients who are interested in joining a clinical trial in their geographical area can search on www.clinicaltrials.gov to find active recruiting studies that pertain to their disease.

 About the Author

-Annie Heng, BSN, is the Research Nurse Coordinator for the Pacific Brain Tumor Center at John Wayne Cancer Institute.
+Annie Heng, BSN, is the Research Nurse Coordinator for the Pacific Brain Tumor Center at Saint John’s Cancer Institute.
 With her considerable experience as a research project manager, she oversees the clinical trial program and is responsible for protocol management and approval, patient recruitment, follow-up and evaluation.

 Last updated: November 13th, 2019